slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Sorrow is better than fear.
 Fear is a journey, a terrible journey.
 But, sorrow is at least an arriving."
 -- Alan Paton [1903]*

+> *"Someone I loved once gave me a box full of darkness.
+It took me years to understand that this too, was a gift."
+-- Mary Oliver [1935]*

 > *"It’s not just other people we need to forgive.
 Sometimes we need to forgive ourselves."
 -- Mitch Albom [1958]*

-> *"Someone I loved once gave me a box full of darkness.
-It took me years to understand that this too, was a gift."
--- Mary Oliver*